Anaerobic vs. Aerobic Conditioning: Why Do I Need These?

 - Increased Glycogen Storage – We are able to store more glycogen, which we use as fuel for a workout.

 - Speeds Up Our Aerobic Adaptations – It’s kind of like an aerobic hack.
-Your anaerobic work will help your aerobic work, which is why we very often see distance runners set PRs after a few months of training here (that and strength training).
+Your anaerobic work will help your aerobic work, which is why we very often see distance runners set PRs after a few months of training here at P360 (along with strength training).

 Performed regularly yet infrequently and anaerobic training is a great stimulus to move adaptation further along.